janolaf/docs.janolaf.ca/docs/Podman/02-pod.md

 podman pod create --name mealie --port 8080:80
 ```

 This creates a pod named mealie, which can be access from port 8080 on the host.
+To access the application, you have to publish the port from the pod, not the container.

 :::note
 My convention is to name the pod by the application I am trying to run.